Estimating Mixed Memberships with Sharp Eigenvector Deviations: Notations, Identifiability and Algorithms

-We will consider the problem of inferring the MMSB parameters under the following condition. \begin{assumption} $\bB\in\R^{K\times K}$ is full rank, and there is at least one pure node for each of the $K$ communities. \end{assumption} This is sufficient for identifiability (Theorem~\ref{mmsb_iden_nece_not}).
-Note that this is weaker than assuming a positive-definite $\bB$, as in~\citep{zhang2014detecting,mao2017} or $\Theta(n)$ pure nodes, as in~\citep{jin2017estimating}.
-The addition of one pure node per cluster to the standard Dirichlet draws does not affect the analysis and we ignore this for ease of exposition.
-We will now discuss our inference algorithm, whose consistency results are presented in Section~\ref{sec:main}.
+We do inference for the MMSB model under the following assumption, which is sufficient for identifiability. \begin{assumption} $\bB\in\R^{K\times K}$ is full rank, and there is at least one pure node for each of the $K$ communities. \end{assumption} {Since the Dirichlet distribution does not give rise to pure nodes, we assume that the set $\{\btheta_i,i\in[n]\}$ includes one pure nodes from each cluster in addition to $n-K$ vectors drawn from a Dirichlet.
+The addition of one pure node per cluster to the standard Dirichlet draws does not affect the analysis and we ignore this for ease of exposition. }

-Let $\bP=\bV \bE \bV^T$ be the top-$K$ eigendecomposition of $\bP = \uE[\bA|\bTheta]$.
-Typically, if one assumes $\bB$ is positive definite, then $\bTheta \bB^{1/2}$ equals $\bV\bE^{1/2}\bQ$ for some rank-$K$ orthogonal matrix $\bQ$.
-Hence, one tries to first find $\bQ$, and then use a post-processing step to find $\bTheta$ and $\bB$.
-However, in our setting, $\bB$ is full rank but not necessarily positive definite, thereby blocking the avenue.
-Instead, we proceed from a rather interesting observation that the population eigenvectors lie on a rotated and scaled simplex, as shown next.
+We will now discuss our inference algorithm, whose consistency results are presented in Sec~\ref{sec:main}.
+Let $\bP=\bV \bE \bV^T$ be the top-$K$ eigendecomposition of $\bP$.
+We proceed from a simple observation that the population eigenvectors lie on a rotated and scaled simplex, as shown next.
+The following lemma is the starting point of most existing analysis for Stochastic Blockmodels, and different variants of this have been observed independently by a number of other researchers~\citep{panov2017consistent,jin2017estimating,mao2017}.